Eat and meet

 In addition to spending time pondering why Bar How? has a question mark, you’ll also spend time reviewing the restaurant’s long menu which has the usual backpacker fare of every stir-fry imaginable and Western fodder like burger and chips for only 30,000 kip.
 It’s a cheap, cheerful place on the main street and lively at night.

+In theory Daauw Home Restaurant has all the makings for a cool backpacker hang out.
+There’s an artistic vibe, campfire, chilled out tunes and a tiny but enticing menu with three mains: barbecue fish, barbecue chicken or woodfire oven pizza.
+But we experienced chaotic service and mediocre cold chicken that took two hours to arrive.
+We've heard similar reports from others as well.
 On quieter nights feedback has been that service is still slow but the pizza is good.
 The location, perched on the hillside with a view, is superb.
 So we suggest going there just for drinks and if you really want the pizza, just don’t show up already starving.
-For barbecue, head to Mingmeaung or any of the local beer/barbecue joints; it’ll be far cheaper and tastier.
+For barbecue, head to Mingmeaung or any other local beer/barbecue joints; it’ll be far cheaper and tastier.
 The easiest way to find Daauw Home Restaurant is to head halfway up the steps to the wat, turn left and walk down the lane.

 Jump to a destination